 On every product Add/Edit settings page there are options provided to toggle the display of the Price and the Enquiry button for the product.
 These options can be found next to the Update/Publish product option.

-When the Quotation System is Enabled:
+When the Quotation System is Enabled in Settings:

 When the quotation system is enabled, a new tab ‘Quotation’ appears.
 This tab has the settings for the quotation system that has been integrated into the plugin.
 Using this tab, the quotation settings can be changed, so customers can easily request quotes and the admin can generate and send PDF quotations for the requested products right from the backend.